BALTIMORE — The Orioles 2025 season is underway.

 There's no better example than the last minute addition of 37-year-old righty Kyle Gibson.

-This is Gibson's second tour in Baltimore.
-He returns after spending the 2024 season with the St. Louis Cardinals, where he posted an 8-8 win-loss record and 4.24 ERA.
+This marks Gibson's second tour in Baltimore.
+He returns after spending the 2024 season with the St. Louis Cardinals, posting an 8-8 win-loss record and 4.24 ERA.

-Alongside Morton, Gibson is just one of seven major league pitchers who've made at least 30 starts in four straight seasons.
+Gibson and Morton are among just seven major league pitchers who've made at least 30 starts in four straight seasons.

-Due to signing late, Gibson needs more training reps, and therefore won't be activated on opening day.
+Due to signing late, Gibson needs more training reps, and therefore won't be activated by opening day.

 He's due to make $5.25 million this season.
-Cade Povich is expected to fill-in until Gibson is ready.
+Cade Povich is expected to fill-in until Gibson is ready to go.

 Joining Morton and Gibson in the rotation is Tomoyuki Sugano, a 35-year-old Japanese pitcher, with no prior major league experience.